 We just moved here from Plainfield IL.
 My boys ages 7 and 9 love Woodlawn.
 They are happy with all the staff and teachers.
 This school offers so many extra curricular activities.
 They are enjoying and taking full advanrage of this opportunity.
 Up north they had to wait untill Jr. HS (middle school) for this.
 So far they have great grades and I am waiting to see if they are at tje same level as up north or if the school system is easier here.
 One child has an IEP/ARD.
 When we registeted for school we were set up right away and he was up and running the first week of school!
 Way to go Woodlawn!

 Woodlawn Elementary School is a public elementary school in Corpus Christi.
-The principal of Woodlawn Elementary School is KATHRYN ORTIZ, who can be contacted at firstname.lastname@example.org.
+The principal of Woodlawn Elementary School is KATHRYN ORTIZ and can be contacted at email@example.com.
 418 students attend Woodlawn Elementary School and identify as Hispanic; Black, non-Hispanic; and Multiracial.
-4% of the Woodlawn Elementary School students are "limited in English proficiency."
+4% of the Woodlawn Elementary School students have "limited English proficiency."
 77% of the 418 students here are classified as "economically disadvantaged", and 76% are paying reduced lunch prices.
 The ratio of students to teachers at Woodlawn Elementary School is 17:1.
 Smith Elementary School is one of the nearest elementary schools.

 |Native Hawaiian or Other Pacific Islander||0.8%||%|